When you study on a face-to-face course with NILE, you can be assured of:

 |Testing, Evaluation and Assessment||More info|

 |Trainer Development: a Course for Teacher Educators||More info|

-All our open-enrolment short courses in Norwich are taught 25 hours per week and in July and August include a session by a guest speaker each week.
-Our programme of visiting speakers consists of internationally renowned authors and experts in the field of English Language Teaching.
+All our open-enrolment short courses in Norwich are taught 25 hours per week, Monday to Friday between the hours of 9.00 and 17.00, with a maximum of 16 participants per class.
+In July and August, courses include a session by a cross-curricular workshop or a guest speaker each week.
+Our programme of visiting speakers consists of authors and experts in the field of English Language Teaching.

 To learn what former participants thought of NILE's face-to-face courses, see our testimonials.

 Norwich is in the East of England, just over 100 miles from London.
 There are good coach and a rail services from all London airports, though the most convenient route may be to fly via Amsterdam to Norwich International Airport.

 There is no pre-requisite reading or study to be done before the course.
 However, if you would like to do more research in your chosen field before you arrive, please contact us and we will put you in touch with the course tutor who will be able to provide guidance in this area.